Carousel Post Prompts for Instagram and LinkedIn

-Carousels live or die on slide 1 (the hook) and slide N (the save).
-These prompts walk you slide-by-slide through structure, pacing, and the save-driving payoff that most carousels miss.
+Carousels live or die on slide 1 (the hook) and the last slide (the save).
+These 12 prompts walk you slide-by-slide through structure, pacing, and the save-driving payoff most carousels miss.
+Each is tagged [IG], [LinkedIn], or [Both] so you write to the right algorithm the first time.

 IG carousel vs LinkedIn document post: what actually differs

-The two formats look identical from a distance — a stack of slides you swipe through — but the algorithm they live inside is not the same, and the slide that wins on one platform often loses on the other.
+The two formats look identical from a distance, a stack of slides you swipe through, but the algorithm each lives inside is not the same, and the slide that wins on one platform often loses on the other.
 Below, the same topic (“5 indie-maker mistakes”) rebuilt for each.

 Sample IG-coded template for “5 indie-maker mistakes”: